Duza-io/LMS-assessment---Jan-10/README.md

 CreditInformation.cs
 Program.cs

-these three files is all you need
+these three files are all you need